Code-Institute-Submissions/savasana_yoga/README.md

 I would also like to optimize the timetable page so a user can sort the Timetable by class name, times rather than the default sorting of days of the week.

 In addition, I would like to implement a tracking system to display to users how many sessions they have left from a class they have booked.
-For instance, some products offer 10 sessions, and I'd like to have a system where after each session attended, its reflected on their profile how many sessions are remaining.
+For instance, some products offer 10 sessions, and I'd like to have a system where after each session is attended, it's reflected on their profile how many sessions are remaining.

-Finally, I would to further streamline the log in and register experience for users by allowing users to log in via Social Media.
+Finally, I would to further streamline the log-in and register experience for users by allowing users to log in via Social Media.

 ## Database Information